NoahMSchool/SwiftPlanets/PlanetPathingSim.swiftpm/SUBMISSION.md

 Before this project I had not used Swift before.
 I had been mainly Python.
 I had to learn
 - Protocols - Identifiable, Equatable, ObservableObject.
 I created Traversable so my graph code is generic
-- Optionals  - a new way of thinking
+- Optionals  - a new way of thinking for me
-- SwiftUI - Navigation Stack, Sheets, Grids any more
+- SwiftUI - Bindings, Navigation Stack, Sheets, Grids any more
 - SprikeKit - shapes, animations
 - Line Segment intersection algorithm
 I am studying the algorithms in my A-Level Computer Science course